datapfranc/datapfranc.github.io-src/content/How-to-Do-DI_part2.md

 Title: How to do data integration, BRD example (part2)
-Date: 2016-4-01 11:15
+Date: 2016-5-21 11:15
 Tags: BRD, data integration
 Slug: BRD_DI_part2
 Author: Martin Ouellet
-Status: draft
 Series: BRD-DI
 Series_index: 2

 ## Physical Data model

-First we notice that our physical data model is not a simple map from our high-level logical model, and more tables (than entities) exist.
-That's a choice by design, and will allow us to extend and grow our model organically as we discover new attributes and new relationship relevant as the experimentation evolve.
-Interested reader could refer to methods like [Data Vault](https://en.wikipedia.org/wiki/Data_Vault_Modeling) or [Anchor Modeling](http://www.anchormodeling.com/?page_id=2).
+This post presents the physical data model.
+Looking back at the [logical model]({filename}How-to-Do-DI.md), we'll see it contains a lot more tables than entities defined.
+Relational databases are less flexible than schema-less NoSQL environments and highly normalized model is one technique to mitigate rigidity through extension.
+We accommodate changes by adding new structures as we discover new attributes and relationship relevant to our evolving needs.
+Interested reader can check methods like [Data Vault](https://en.wikipedia.org/wiki/Data_Vault_Modeling) or [Anchor Modeling](http://www.anchormodeling.com/?page_id=2).

 To explain the detail of physical data model, better let the code speaks for itself.
-Although SQL is not well suited for self-documented code, most DB engines support explicit comment.
+Although SQL is not well suited for self-documented code, most DB engines support explicit comment in DDL.

-### Staging layer
+### Staging sub-layer

 This is where data is landing once extracted from source.
-It is raw (no transformation), volatile (truncated before new load) and designed for speed (bulk loading) to limit impact on system sources.
+It is raw, volatile (truncated before new load) and designed for speed (bulk loading) to limit impact on system sources.
 This is also a good place to manage logistics/auditing aspect of loads.

 ```sql
 ------------------------------------------ Staging layer -----------------------------------------------